 Realism and Role-Play: The Human Figure in French Art from Callot to the Brothers Le Nain

-Abigail Harding and Marika Takanishi Knowles
+Abigail Harding with Dr Marika Takanishi Knowles

 Abigail helped Marika organize and inventory over one hundred image files and permissions for Marika's monograph, Realism and Role-Play: The Human Figure in French Art from Callot to the Brothers Le Nain.
 This project allowed Abigail to learn about the stages of academic publication and the requirements for the reproduction of images, as well as the appropriate format of image captions.
 In addition, Abigail assisted Marika with research for another project, on Degas's 'bureau pictures,' by reading articles (here, Abigail used her excellent knowledge of French), taking notes, and discussing her findings with Marika.
 Realism and Role-Play is currently in production with the University of Delaware Press, while Marika is beginning to investigate the outlines of new project related to the material on Degas.
 Marika structured this assistantship so that Abigail could participate in and learn about two stages of the research process: the final stages of a manuscript nearing publication and the very preliminary stages of new work.